-Provisions relating to charitable giving proposed in the Senate bill include:
+Several provisions relating to charitable giving proposed in the SFC draft were included in the Senate bill unchanged from the prior SFC draft, including:

 - Imposing a 0.5% floor on the charitable contribution deduction for individuals who itemize deductions-effectively reducing their charitable contributions for a tax year by 0.5% of their contribution base.
 In addition, the Senate bill would make permanent the temporary individual limitation for cash contributions to certain charities (currently 60% of adjusted gross income).
 The House bill did not include either of these provisions. - Reinstating and making permanent a provision in now-expired section 170(p) that enabled nonitemizers to deduct certain charitable contributions and increasing the limit to \$1,000 for single filers (\$2000 for married taxpayers filing jointly).
 The House bill would reinstate the provision temporarily and allow non-itemizers to deduct charitable contributions of up to \$300 for married taxpayers filing jointly (and \$150 for other taxpayers). - Limiting the corporate deduction for charitable contributions to the extent that the corporation's aggregate contributions exceed 1% of the corporation's taxable income.
-The House bill included a similar provision. - Providing a new nonrefundable tax credit (in lieu of a deduction) for certain charitable contributions of cash or marketable securities to certain charitable organizations providing scholarships to eligible elementary and secondary school students.
-The House bill includes a similar provision.
+The House bill included a similar provision.